Home / Results

 In Looking at the total cost for treating heel pain/plantar fasciitis in their 2010 study.
 They found that at any given time, 5 million Americans were undergoing treatment for heel pain/plantar fasciitis.
 The 2007 national economic burden of plantar fasciitis was an estimated $284 million annually (a range of $192 million to $376 million) with 80 percent of those costs associated with medications and 14 percent to office visits (physician or physical therapist).

 In 2000, extracorporeal shockwave therapy (ESWT) entered the United States medical arena as an alternative for treating chronic plantar fasciitis, trailing Europe by at least a decade.
 There was a great deal of controversy and posturing between manufacturers of ESWT technologies.
 Each company was determined to create an exclusive market at the expense of their competition.
-One of the most common targets for criticism was the level of energy of shockwave technology.
-In my own experience, high-energy ESWT is the most effective modality for the musculoskeletal system and one should consider those devices that fail to reach high energy to be inferior.
+One of the most common targets for criticism was the level of energy delivered in shockwave technology.
+In my own experience, High-Energy ESWT is the most effective modality for the musculoskeletal system and one should consider those devices that fail to reach high energy to be inferior.

 Interestingly, there was no standard by which energy levels were measured so comparisons were not valid.
 When physicists who were experts in ESWT were questioned as to which modalities were high energy and which modalities were low energy, they usually were unable to answer the question because of the lack of standardization.
+We know that we have High-Energy ShockWave.

 Let's Take A Closer LOOK:

 Many different studies in peer-reviewed journals were published on the success or failure of ESWT.
-Nearly every study that involved a retrospective analysis of ESWT on plantar fasciitis found success in the 80 to 88 percent range in substantially reducing heel pain.2,3 These statistics were nearly identical to those of retrospective studies on surgical procedures for plantar fasciitis.
+Nearly every study that involved a retrospective analysis of ESWT on plantar fasciitis found success in the 80 to 88 percent range in substantially reducing heel pain.
+These statistics were nearly identical to those of retrospective studies on surgical procedures for plantar fasciitis.

-We reviewed outcomes, follow-up time of 8.4 months and compared the results to those of patients who had a percutaneous plantar fasciotomy.
+We reviewed outcomes, follow-up time of 8-12 months and compared the results to those of patients who had a percutaneous plantar fasciotomy.
 Eighty-two percent of the patients treated with ESWT were successfully treated in comparison to 83 percent with a percutaneous plantar fasciotomy.
 On the Visual Analogue Scale (VAS) of 0 to 10, the mean score for satisfied patients in the ESWT group was 7.9 preoperatively and 2.95 within seven days postoperatively.
-After three months, the mean VAS in the ESWT group was 4.2 or 50 percent of the preoperative value after a mean of 8.4 months following treatment.
+After three months, the VAS in the ESWT group was 4.2 or 50 percent of the preoperative value after a period of 8 months following treatment.
 The VAS improvement of the surgical group we had previously studied was identical.
 However, our study noted that the ESWT group returned to work and activities of daily life nearly immediately following the procedures without complications.
 This was much different than the surgical group.

 There have been other prospective randomized placebo controlled trials (RCTs) on ESWT.
 Some showed good results and others did not show a difference between the treatment and the placebo groups.
 Some studies showed no difference between treated and non-treated groups.
 These studies received more attention from the media, insurance companies and public (physicians included).
+It was very devistating for patients needing this technology.

 Rarely does anyone point out that no surgical procedure is under the same scientific scrutiny as ESWT as placebo controlled studies would be unethical in a surgical setting.
 Therefore, ESWT has always been held to a higher scientific burden than surgical procedures that have equivalent retrospective success.
-There are far more studies published on the successes of shockwave than on its lack of success and now it is commonly accepted as an appropriate and evidenced-based alternative for the treatment of Chronic Musculoskeletal Issues.
+There are far more studies published on the successes of shockwave than on its lack of success and now it is commonly accepted as an appropriate and evidenced-based alternative for the treatment of Chronic Musculoskeletal, Bone and Tendon Issues.

 In an attempt to quantify the long-term success of ESWT, we recently performed a study looking at the patients who underwent ESWT.